Cirebon (train): Cirebon Express (1984–2019)

-During the provision of seats for the Lebaran train from 7 May 1987 to 31 May 1988, the reputation of the Cirebon Express continued to increase by making the train a Class II train, while Gunungjati actually experienced a "downgrade" to a Class III train and also ran on the Jakarta-Tegal return route (a few months later it was branded as Tegal Arum).
-The popularity of Cirebon Express continued to increase until finally on 20 November 1989, Cirebon Express had eight trains, two of which were equipped with air conditioning (executive class trains).
-With the completion of the switch-over of the – elevated line on 1 June 1992, the Gunungjati train was removed.
-To fill the gap, the Cirebon Express train departed Cirebon at 12:20 local time.
+During the facultative operation for the Lebaran trains from 7 May 1987 to 31 May 1988, the reputation of the Cirebon Express rose, resulting in its designation as a Class II service.
+Meanwhile, the Gunungjati service experienced a downgrade to Class III and also began operating on the Jakarta–Tegal round trip route, which a few months later was branded as Tegal Arum.
+The popularity of Cirebon Express continued to increase, and on 20 November 1989 the service operated eight coaches, including two equipped with air conditioning serving executive class passengers.

+Following the completion of the elevated line between and on 1 June 1992, the Gunungjati train was discontinued.
+To serve the remaining passenger demand, a new Cirebon Express departure from Cirebon at 12.20 local time was added.

-On 13 May 2005, PT KA added a new service as a derivative brand of the Cirebon Express train, namely the Cirebon Ekspres Utama (Main Cirebon Express)—a train with executive class service which only lasted two years because the train service was replaced by the Argo Jati since 12 April 2007.
+On 13 May 2005, KAI introduced a new service as a derivative of the Cirebon Express train called Cirebon Expres Utama, which operated as an executive class service.
+This service only lasted for about two years, as it was replaced by the Argo Jati on 12 April 2007.